Over 400 Unaccompanied Migrant Children Evacuated From Blaze-Hit Lesbos Camp - Athens - UrduPoint

 Over 400 Unaccompanied Migrant Children Evacuated From Blaze-Hit Lesbos Camp - Athens

-ATHENS (UrduPoint News / Sputnik - 10th September, 2020) The transportation of 406 unaccompanied refugee children from the Moria migrant camp on the Greek island of Lesbos after the reception facility was destroyed in a large blaze has been completed with the help of the national Migration Ministry and the International Organization for Migration, the Greek prime minister's office said on Thursday.
+ATHENS/BERLIN (UrduPoint News / Sputnik - 10th September, 2020) The transportation of 406 unaccompanied refugee children from the Moria migrant camp on the Greek island of Lesbos after the reception facility was destroyed in a large blaze has been completed with the help of the National Migration Ministry and the International Organization for Migration, the Greek prime minister's office said on Thursday.

 A huge blaze destroyed the overcrowded Moria facility in the early hours of Wednesday, leaving nearly 13,000 migrants without shelter.
 According to Greek media, the fire could have been caused by arson.
 The fire broke out after reports emerged that 35 residents of the camp had been diagnosed with COVID-19.